 Seeding and sodding home lawns

 When establishing a new lawn, a common question asked is, "Should I seed or sod?"
 Both have advantages and disadvantages.
-There are three important decisions when considering establishment methods: 1) turfgrass selection, 2) site preparation, and 3) care of the new lawn.
-These considerations will be discussed for each establishment method.
+There are three important decisions when considering establishment methods:

 The pros and cons

 The most important difference between seeding and sodding is the time necessary for developing a mature or durable turf.
 The following outline lists some of the advantages and disadvantages of each establishment method.

 - More grass types and varieties to choose from

 - Less expensive than sodding

 - For best results, time of seeding is limited mainly to late summer and early fall